Black Rock dive site, Aqaba, Jordan

 Max Depth – 45 meters / 150 feet

 Black Rock dive site provides very easy access.
 It is ideal for snorkelers and anyone who is new to the area.
 Hence a coral garden starts just below the surface and extends outwards for approximately 30m when it drops away steeply.

 The reef has a prolific number of fish and if you are lucky you may see one of the turtles that frequent this site.
-A new highlight of this dive is the are beneath the new jetty at Club Berenice where shoal of small fish gather providing food for many predators such as lionfish and barracuda.
+A new highlight of this dive site is, beneath the new jetty at Club Berenice, shoals of small fish gather providing food for many predators such as Lionfish and Barracuda.

-Look carefully and you will find several frogfish perched on pier legs.
-The sea grass area to the south is worth a visit where one can find many grey morays and the occasional seahorse.
-Heading north there are immense coral slopes and valleys with large black coral "bushes".
+Look carefully and you will find several Frogfish perched on the pier legs.
+The sea grass area to the South is worth a visit where one can find many grey Morays and the occasional Seahorse.
+Heading North, there are immense coral slopes and valleys with large black coral "bushes".
 This is frequented by Hawksbill turtles.

 Learn more about dive sites in Aqaba.